A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 Keeping their faith in God’s plan and an open mind when a low sperm count from varicocele and other factors drove their fertility destiny

-“We were that couple that said we would never do IVF if it came down to our only option,” says Chrissie, a TRM patient and new mom.
+“We were that couple that said we would never do IVF if it came down to our only option,” says Chrissie, a TRM patient and mom.

 But when getting pregnant didn’t come easily after a year and a half of trying naturally, Chrissie and her husband, Jared, opened their minds to investigating options.
 “We said to each other, Well, let’s just see what all of this is about.